markklt77/Python-Group-Project/notes.md

     - Swap for kwargs
 6. Cannot delete like

 # albums

 2. ?
-Cannot view songs on "/albums/albumId" ?
+Cannot view songs on "/albums/albumId" ? -
-3. Cannot remove album
+3. Cannot remove album - may not be a bug
 4. Getting 404 instead of 401 - add song to album that doesn't belong to you
 5. Getting 404 when trying to add any song to album